lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 }
 {% endhighlight %}

 Pretty neat, I'd say!
 We've lost the cache and allocator-friendliness, though we could restore them by supplying our own allocator for the whole tree.
 We've also lost the possibility for heavy inlining, which we can't really do anything about.
-Having used this for quite a while by now and I'd say that it is a pretty good approach, and seems to handle most complicated situations relatively well.
+Having used this for quite a while by now I'd say that it is a pretty good approach, and seems to handle most complicated situations relatively well.
 [Here's the source code](https://bitbucket.org/lisyarus/psemek/src/master/libs/bt/include/psemek/bt/) for this second approach.
 It is pretty much self-contained.

 <center><video width="600" autoplay muted loop><source src="{{site.url}}/blog/media/behavior_trees/second.mp4" type="video/mp4"></video></center>
 <center><i>AI droids doing their stuff.
 Most of them got stuck trying to pick up resources from a container on the right, but they did it consciously!</i></center>